Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 If we are able to recover the original control flow, we will have defeated a major source of the obfuscation and the program will be significantly easier to reverse engineer.

+Before we begin, there are some important things to note about the program:

+- All cases lead to the top of the loop or to the exit node.
+- Any case which goes back to the top of the loop will set the RAX register beforehand.
+- Some cases have branches within, which may result in a different RAX values.

 ### Extracting cases

+The Binary Ninja Python API is very efficient at automating processes of this sort.
 First, these are some useful handles we will be using to interact with Binary Ninja:

 ```py
 # main function
 main = bv.get_functions_by_name('main')[0]

 # Mapped Medium Level IL SSA Form of the main function
 ssa = main.mmlil.ssa_form
 ```

+We are using Medium Level IL SSA Form as static single assignment will allow us to easily find the possible values of a variable.
+This will be especially useful for determining which cases may be reached from a given block.
+We are using Mapped mode so we can find the initial basic block of a case given a jump table destination, as the addresses of assembly instructions is mapped to the Medium Level IL lines in this mode.

 To start reconstructing a control flow graph, we should first extract the individual cases that will act as the nodes of our graph.